Clash of Loyalties: Release and reception

 Jameel ended up being very happy with the finished product, saying, "I couldn't believe it turned out so beautiful."
 According to him, Saddam Hussein said he liked the film as well, and "told the Minister of Public Relations to gather all the governors and the ministers and show them the film."
 Jorephani was awarded with "a gold watch with a picture of the dictator on it".
 Some Iraqis complained that Jameel "didn't show enough about the champions of the revolution against the British, the Shi'a."
 Other Iraqi critics pointed out that the hero is portrayed like the hero of a Hollywood western, while King Faisel is portrayed as a nationalist leader rather than a "compliant would-be ruler to be imposed by the British".

 The film was nominated for the Golden Prize at the 13th Moscow International Film Festival in 1983.
 Jameel later remarked that he felt it "deserved to win an Oscar and was hurt by the oversight".
 It was screened at the 1984 London Film Festival, but was not otherwise shown theatrically in the United Kingdom, and in general failed to achieve the international distribution sought after by the General Organization for Cinema.
 Part of the difficulty in finding a distributor was reportedly because "much more was known about Saddam Hussein and the nature of his totalitarian regime."
+A 2026 retrospective piece by the BBC said Clash of Loyalties "was viewed by only a few hundred people" and was ultimately "consigned to canisters in [producer Lateif] Jorephani's garage in Surrey, England."

 American journalist Jon Lee Anderson saw an old videotape copy in Iraq, and described Reed's demise, where he "flops around repeatedly like a hooked trout", as "one of the most badly acted death scenes in cinematic history".